ChrisBlankDe/Smtp4Dev4BcContainers/README.md

 Set-Smtp4DevInBcContainer -containerName navserver
 ````
 Now you can open smtp4dev on port 3000: http://localhost:3000

+## Module and function documentation
+You can find the full (automatic generated) module documentation with all function [here](docs/Smtp4Dev4BcContainers.md).

 # Knowen Issues ans planned improvements
 * When smtp4dev container gets a new IP address ````Set-Smtp4DevInBcContainer```` must be executed.